jax-ml/jax/docs/design_notes/omnistaging.md

 It is temporarily possible to disable omnistaging by
 1. setting the shell environment variable `JAX_OMNISTAGING` to something falsey;
-2. setting the boolean flag `jax_omnistaging` to soething falsey if your code parses flags with absl;
+2. setting the boolean flag `jax_omnistaging` to something falsey if your code parses flags with absl;
 3. using this statement near the top of your main file:
 ```python